ROKAMETISM/TurnBasedMVC/README.md

 # turn-based-mvc-1
-Turn-based system with MVC pattern
+Turn-based system with MVC pattern?

+MVC is too difficult?